colam2021/wordcloud_python/README.md

 The project is to create a wordcloud by building a dictionary with words and frequencies.
 The project did help me to understand more about dictionary in python.

-When doing string exercises, whether it's R or Python, I found many will use classic novel or president's speech.
-That's fine.
-But to me, I want to use current social materials.
+When doing string exercises, whether it's R or Python, I found many will use classic novels or president's speeches.
+To me, I want to link my data science skills with social events that ppl care.
 Therefore, I decided to use Chapter One from the "Summary of the Final Report of the Truth and Reconciliation Commission of Canada."
+I feel it's more meaningful to me.

 ![wordcloud](https://user-images.githubusercontent.com/82190225/147516023-d2bfb277-c487-4525-bc32-ddc48772eee3.png)